zcrayman/tut-data/4/README.ftl.md

 ## Import Spring Data GemFire

-In build.gradle, add the following to your list of repositories:
+Add the following to your list of repositories in your build.gradle:

     <@snippet "build.gradle" "libs" "complete"/>

-Add the following to your list of dependencies:
+The following to your list of dependencies:

     <@snippet "build.gradle" "deps" "complete"/>

-This Maven-style repository is required to access the GemFire libraries, which are not available from maven central.
+This Maven-style repository is required to access the GemFire libraries, which are not available from Maven Central.

 ## Run a GemFire Cache Server

-In order to run the tests and perform GemFire development, it is necessary to have access to a GemFire server.
+In order to run the tests and perform GemFire development you need to have access to a GemFire server.

-While it would be possible to download a full distribution, configure and run that, for the purposes of this tutorial, it is preferable to set up a server within this project.
+While it would be possible to download a full distribution for the purposes of this tutorial, instead you're going to set up a server within this project.

-In build.gradle, add this to the end of the file:
+In build.gradle, add the following to the end of the file:

     <@snippet "build.gradle" "run" "complete" />